germayneng/DogEncode/README.md

 4) Label count encoding
 5) Leave one out encoding

+## To do

+Add more documentation to explain every function and credit to respective people.

 ## Credit

-Owen Zhang, Kaggle, HJ van Veen
+Owen Zhang, Kaggle, HJ van Veen, Dex Grooves

 ## License